 x402 Protocol

-HTTP 402-based micropayment protocol on Base L2.
+HTTP 402-based micropayment protocol on a public ledger.
 Agents pay $1–$5 USDC per credential issuance — no subscription required.

 ERC-8004